 - 11.1.
 A two-piece or a cut away leotard is allowed for all performers; a one-piece bottom is allowed for men only. - 11.2.
 The top must fully cover the breast area for women and show no added or unnecessary cleavage. - 11.3.
 The cut of the bottoms must be no higher than the fold of the hip in front (where the thigh and the hip meet), and must cover the pelvic bones fully.
-They must fully cover the gluteal area.
+They must fully cover the gluteal area. - 11.4.

-11.4.
 Shorts must cover the gluteal crease all the way across the body (i.e. the fold formed where the gluteal area and the thigh meet must be covered).

-Male shorts
+Minimum coverage for Male shorts

-Female shorts
+Minimum coverage for Female shorts

 - 11.5.
 Long shorts, leggings or trousers may be worn, skirts are also permitted. - 11.6.
-Clothing that is used for extra grip on the body, hands or feet is forbidden unless medical documentation is provided. - 11.7.
 Shoes: the performer may perform either bare foot or with gymnastic/dance sole protectors/ballet shoes/trainers.
 Heels or boots are not permitted.
-Other footwear may be worn at the discretion of the head judge. - 11.8.
-Costumes should not include: - Underwear. - Transparent clothing that does not cover the breast, pelvis and gluteal area. - Leather, latex, PVC or rubber. - Metal parts. - Anything that interferes with the performance or can be considered a health and safety issue. - Oil or cream on any part of the body. - 11.9.
+Other footwear may be worn at the discretion of the master judge. - 11.7.
+Costumes should not include: - Underwear. - Transparent clothing that does not cover the breast, pelvis and gluteal area. - Leather, latex, PVC or rubber. - Metal parts. - Anything that interferes with the performance or can be considered a health and safety issue. - Oil or cream on any part of the body. - 11.8.
 Outer costumes such as jackets, capes and hats may be removed, providing that the competitor is suitably dressed underneath.
-Failure to adhere to these rules may result in disqualification. - 11.10.
-Costumes must be free from sponsor logos. - 11.11.
+Failure to adhere to these rules may result in disqualification. - 11.9.
+Costumes must be free from sponsor logos. - 11.10.
 No Offensive Tattoos permitted: symbols of supremacy and racism, or offensive images of violence.
-Inappropriate tattoos must be covered with a plain bandage.
-Tattoo makeup is not permitted. - 11.12.
+Inappropriate tattoos must be covered with a plain bandage. - 11.11.
 No handbags / bags of any kind are allowed on stage during the medal ceremony.
-A tracksuit must be worn during the medal ceremony. - 11.13.
-All performers and their IPSF-registered coaches must have tracksuits according to the requirements set out below: - National Tracksuits for use during WAPC must follow the rules set out in the Tracksuit Appendix, released as a separate document.
+A tracksuit must be worn during the medal ceremony. - 11.12.
+All performers and their IPSF-registered coaches must have tracksuits according to the requirements set out below: - National Tracksuits for use during WAAC must follow the rules set out in the Tracksuit Appendix, released as a separate document.
 Please refer to this document for all tracksuit rules and regulations.